-Advances in HIV medications have turned the infection from a death sentence into a chronic disease.
+Thanks to recent medical advances, HIV is an infection that is now considered a chronic disease rather than a death sentence.
 HIV positive individuals have an increasingly better life expectancy and life quality, including the possibility of an active sexual life with HIV negative partners.

 Today’s tools of HIV protection are a combination of drugs such as tenofovir and emtricitabine (brand name Truvada) for PrEP (Pre-Exposure Prophylaxis) and PEP (Post Exposure Prophylaxis), two relatively new preventive approaches that have revolutionized the lives of many HIV negative individuals, helping reduce the risk of transmission after high–risk exposure by nearly 92%, according to the Centers for Disease Control and Prevention.